marius10p/NeuralDataScienceCSHL2019/HowToGit.md

 Now if you run `git branch -a` you'll see a new branch `mybranch` with a star next to it, signifying that you're on that branch.

 From the github website, you can make a pull request with this branch and add comments about what it does.
-I'd recommend doing it this way rather than from the command line.
+I'd recommend doing it this way if you're suggesting changes to someone else's repository.

 If this is your own repository then the following will merge the branch into the master branch:
 ~~~